Figures and data

 (A) Schematics of the event decoding analysis.
 The Naïve Bayesian decoders are trained with 2 s window of neural activity to discriminate avoidance or escape on every trial (AW/EW classifier).
 The grayscale image depicts an example firing pattern of 17 units on a given trial, arranged to the onset of the withdrawal response.
 The decoder classifies whether this trial is AW or EW based on this data.
 (B) Accuracy of the naïve Bayesian classifier.
 The decoding accuracy of the classifier was significantly higher than that from the shuffled data.
 (C) Temporal characteristics of prediction accuracy of the naïve Bayesian classifier.
 Prediction accuracy was significantly higher at the time points as early as 5-7 s before the head-withdrawal.
 (D) Class discrimination index by the two sub populations of neurons.
 The class discrimination index indicates that the Type 2 neurons showed a significant discriminatory power towards AW.
 Neurons in the Type 2 and the Others group did not exhibit significant discriminatory power.

-Feature importance analysis found no evidence of dedicated neural subset for Distance/Event encoding.
+Feature importance analysis shows no evidence of dedicated neural subsets for distance or event encoding.

 Hypothetical control models by which mPFC neurons assume different functional states.